Gardening is my escape and my passion. Learn how to grow some vegetables right in your own backyard.

 A friend introduced me to patty pan squash several years ago.
 It is a member of the summer squash family and is used in dishes similar to those of its sisters zucchini and yellow squash.
 In fact, squash is one of the Three Sisters of crops the Native Americans used to grow.
 The premise was use corn as a type of stalk that beans could grab on to and climb up, and the leaves of these two provide shade for the squash grown near the bottom of the corn base.

-These squash can be found at farmer's markets, CSA farms, specialty grocery stores, and in our backyard!
-Come along, I'll show you what this uniquely shaped fruit is and don't forget to try the recipe at the end of this hub.
+These squash can be found at farmer's markets, CSA farms, specialty grocery stores, and in many backyard gardens.
+This uniquely shaped fruit is delicious and a recipe is included at the bottom of this article.

 A Little History of Squash

 Fruit or Vegetable?

 The name squash came from the Massachuset Indian "askutasquash" meaning "eaten raw."
 While we think of eating most any squash cooked, the Massachuset Indians must have eaten this family of vegetables raw.
 Patty pan is in the summer squash family which means it is among those squash that are eaten and cooked.
 The winter squash family is made of up gourds, pumpkins, and other rough-skinned squash that sometimes is used for decoration instead of food.
 The most popular winter squash in America is the pumpkin.

 Patty Pan squash is grown mostly in the Western Hemisphere as it needs long hot days to grow.
 But it's growing cycle is not long.
 It should take around 45 days from seed in the ground to veggie on the vine.
 They are planted in a mound with 3-5 seeds in each mound.
 You can choose to thin them when they emerge or you can keep no more than 3 in each mound as the plants get medium to large in size spreading upright and outward.